Quick overview

 There are several reasons for introducing categories of damages instead of specific amounts for each offence:

 - Flexibility: it allows to adapt criminal rates to different types of crimes.
-In the event of a significant change in the economic situation, the provisions of a single section are changed without having to change up to ten individual provisions of the Criminal Code.
+In the event of a significant change in the economic situation, the provisions of a single section will be changed without having to amend up to ten individual provisions of the Criminal Code.

 - Consistency: Setting a few clear dividing lines for the amount of damages allows for a consistent approach to assessing damages across different types of offences, which is fairer and more predictable.